-John Lennox is Professor of Mathematics in the University of Oxford, Fellow in Mathematics and the Philosophy of Science, and Pastoral Advisor at Green Templeton College, Oxford.
-He is also an adjunct Lecturer at Wycliffe Hall, Oxford University and at the Oxford Centre for Christian Apologetics (OCCA) and is a Senior Fellow of the Trinity Forum.
+John Lennox is Professor of Mathematics in the University of Oxford and Emeritus Fellow in Mathematics and the Philosophy of Science.
+He is also an adjunct Lecturer at Wycliffe Hall, Oxford and at the Oxford Centre for Christian Apologetics, as well as being a Senior Fellow of the Trinity Forum.
 In addition, he is an Associate Fellow of the Said Business School, Oxford University, and teaches for the Oxford Strategic Leadership Programme.

 His hobbies include languages, amateur astronomy, bird-watching and some walking.
 John is married to Sally and they live near Oxford.
 They have three grown up children and seven grandchildren.

 Publications by Professor John Lennox

 This book evaluates the evidence of modern science in relation to the debate between the atheistic and theistic interpretations of the universe, and provides a fresh basis for discussion.
 The book has grown out of the author’s lengthy experience of lecturing and debating on this subject in the UK, USA, Germany and Russia, and has been written in response to endless requests for the argumentation in written form.
 Chapters include: 1-War of the worldviews, 2-The scope and limits of science, 3-Gods, gaps and goblins, 4-Designer universe, 5-Designer biosphere, 6-The nature and scope of evolution, 7-The origin of life, 8-The genetic code and its origin, 9-Matters of information, 10-Taming chance without intelligence, 11-The origin of information.